GoogleCloudPlatform/cloud-ops-sandbox/docs/tutorial.md

 ### Running an example SRE Recipe

-> **Note:** Recipe's names are not explicit by design as we don't want allude to the problem.
+> **Note:** Recipe's names are not explicit by design as we don't want to allude to the problem.

 1. Run the recipe to manufacture errors in the demo cluster